wxwern/cs2103t-tp/docs/DeveloperGuide.md

 As the id field can uniquely identify the organization, an additional oid field is added to the `JsonAdaptedContact` which records the id of the parent organization.

-Since the organization has to be added to the `AddressBook` before its linked recruiter can add it, the data is sorted before writing and after reading from the json data file.
+Since the organization has to be added to the `AddressBook` before any recruiters can be linked to it, the data is sorted which places any organization at the front of the list, followed by the recruiters.
+This is performed before writing and after reading from the json data file.

 #### Design Considerations

 To ensure that the recruiter is linked to an existing organization, a direct reference to the organization's object should exist in the recruiter.
-This allows other classes (such as the `UI`) to retrieve the correct organization.
+This allows other components (such as the `UI`) to retrieve the correct organization and its corresponding details.

 Hence, the greatest obstacle was AB3's existing design which enforces the immutability of the `Contact` class by making each field `final`.